In this article, I’m going to walk you through how to build a startup brand from scratch by actually building one myself.

 After all, time is of the essence.

 Create your Startup Brand

-You now know what’s branding, why it is so important and the whole process of building it.
-It’s now the turn to work on your startup’s brand.
+You now know what branding is, why it is so important and the whole process of building it.
+It’s now your turn to work on your startup’s brand.

 There are different paths you can follow to get such a branding set up (although it will then need to be constantly worked in).
-It’s not one path or the other, but you can follow a combination of them to get a successful startup brand.
+It’s not one path or the other when branding a startup, you can follow a combination of them to get a successful brand.

 1. Do it Yourself